Bangladesh: Biodiversity

 Bangladesh is located in the Indomalayan realm, and lies within four terrestrial ecoregions: Lower Gangetic Plains moist deciduous forests, Mizoram–Manipur–Kachin rain forests, Sundarbans freshwater swamp forests, and Sundarbans mangroves.
 Its ecology includes a long sea coastline, numerous rivers and tributaries, lakes, wetlands, evergreen forests, semi evergreen forests, hill forests, moist deciduous forests, freshwater swamp forests and flat land with tall grass.
 The Bangladesh Plain is famous for its fertile alluvial soil which supports extensive cultivation.
 The country is dominated by lush vegetation, with villages often buried in groves of mango, jackfruit, bamboo, betel nut, coconut, and date palm.
 The country has up to 6000 species of plant life, including 5000 flowering plants.
 Water bodies and wetland systems provide a habitat for many aquatic plants.
 Water lilies and lotuses grow vividly during the monsoon season.
-The country has 50 wildlife sanctuaries.
+The country has 60 wildlife sanctuaries.

 Bangladesh is home to most of the Sundarbans, the world's largest mangrove forest, covering an area of 6000 km2 in the southwest littoral region.
 It is divided into three protected sanctuaries: the South, East, and West zones.
 The forest is a UNESCO World Heritage Site.
-The northeastern Sylhet region is home to haor wetlands, a unique ecosystem.
+The northeastern Sylhet region is home to haor wetlands, a distinctive ecosystem.
 It also includes tropical and subtropical coniferous forests, a freshwater swamp forest, and mixed deciduous forests.
 The southeastern Chittagong region covers evergreen and semi-evergreen hilly jungles.
 Central Bangladesh includes the plainland Sal forest running along with the districts of Gazipur, Tangail, and Mymensingh.
 St. Martin's Island is the only coral reef in the country.